 Colin Milner, CEO of the International Council on Active Aging, is founder of the active-aging industry in North America and a leading authority on the health and well-being of the older adult.
 The World Economic Forum (WEF) has recognized Milner as one of the world’s “most innovative and influential minds” on aging-related topics.
 An award-winning writer, Milner has authored more than 300 articles.
 He has been published in such journals as Global Policy, and the Annual Review of Gerontology and Geriatrics.
 He also contributed a chapter to the WEF book Global Population Ageing: Peril or Promise?
 Milner’s efforts have inspired a broad spectrum of groups to seek his counsel, including the World Health Organization, WEF’s Global Agenda Council on Aging, US Department of Health and Human Services, and Canadian Special Senate Committee on Aging.

-Gloria A. Caulfield, BBA, Executive Director for Health and Wellness Strategy and Planning, Lake Nonan Institute, and vice president of strategic alliances for Tavistock Development Company.
+Gloria A. Caulfield, BBA, is executive director for health and wellness strategy and planning, Lake Nona Institute, and vice president of strategic alliances for Tavistock Development Company.
 Caulfield is responsible for managing corporate partnerships and identifying intersections with stakeholders in the Lake Nona community that advance research, technology and new solutions for healthy lifestyles and quality of life.
 She is the chief architect for the Lake Nona Impact Forum, a health and wellness thought-leadership gathering and signature event for the Tavistock Group.

-Paul Scialla, BS(Finance), CEO, Delos and Founder, IWBI.
-After 18 years on Wall Street, including 10 as Partner at Goldman Sachs, Scialla’s interest in sustainability and altruistic capitalism led him to create Delos, which is merging the world’s largest asset class—real estate—with the world’s fastest growing industry— wellness.
-Paul has become a leading voice in the healthy buildings movement, and is also the Founder of the International WELL Building Institute (IWBI), which administers the WELL Building Standard globally to improve human health and well-being through the built environment.
+Paul Scialla, BS (Finance), is CEO of Delos.
+Scialla spent 18 years on Wall Street, including 10 as a partner at Goldman Sachs, after which his interest in sustainability and altruistic capitalism led him to create Delos, which is merging the world’s largest asset class—real estate—with the world’s fastest-growing industry—wellness.
+Scialla, who has become a leading voice in the healthy buildings movement, is also the founder of the International WELL Building Institute.
+IWBI administers the WELL Building Standard globally to improve human health and well-being through the built environment.

 Precision longevity: Rethinking what it means to live long and prosperPresenter: Vonda Wright, MD, MS.